Golden Horde: Administration

-The Grand Duchy of Moscow adopted the Mongol tax system and continued to collect tribute after they stopped passing it onto the Golden Horde.
+Moscow adopted the Mongol tax system and continued to collect tribute after they stopped passing it onto the Golden Horde.
 The Muscovite grand princes replaced the Mongol basqaq with officials called danshchiki who collected tribute known as dan, which was probably modeled after the Mongol tribute system.
 The Russians adopted the Mongol word for treasury, kazna, treasurer, kaznachey, and money, den'ga.
 The Muscovites used the Mongol customs tax system called tamga, from which the Russian word tamozhnya (customs house) is derived from.
 The yam postal system was adopted by Russia in the late 15th century as the peasants had already been paying a yam tax for centuries.
 The practice of poruka, collective responsibility of a sworn group, became more common in Russia during the Mongol period and may have been influenced by the Mongols.
-The Mongols may have spread the practice of beating the shins as a punishment from China to Russia, where this punishment for nonpayment of debts was called pravezh.
+The Mongols may have spread the practice of beating the shins as a punishment from China to Russia, where this punishment for non-payment of debts was called pravezh.
+When the grand princes of Moscow collected the tribute, the term vykhod became more common instead of dan.

+The existence of a double taxation system led to the increased exploitation of the Russian peasants and the gradual enrichment of the treasuries of the Russian princes; in addition, the tax obligations were greater for those who were poorer.
+The Russians also attempted to evade the yearly tribute, taking advantage of Tatar infighting, while at the same time also continuing the collection of tribute.
+The Tatar taxation system was exploitative for the Russian principalities during the 13th century, but by the 14th century, the grand principality of Moscow experienced uninterrupted economic growth starting from the reign of Ivan I. The grand princes of Moscow also manipulated the vykhod, which was made up of various taxes and tolls, allowing them to increase their revenue by imposing larger sums than was necessary, while the Tatar tribute was typically a negotiated sum.
+The most credible estimates put the amount of tribute between 5,000 and 7,000 rubles per year between 1380 and 1472, falling to 1,000 rubles after 1480.
+The tribute to the Horde decreased and was at times interrupted during the 14th and 15th centuries as a result of its political decline and the strengthening of Russian and Polish–Lithuanian authority.